dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## External Settings – Camera Enhancer Settings

 Users can optimize the parameter settings to prevent misreading but this is not the only way to improve the accuracy.
 For the video barcode decoding scenarios, promoting the quality of the video will definitely improve the barcode decoding accuracy.
-Although there is no camera control APIs in Dynamsoft Barcode Reader, you can still use Dynamsoft Camera Enhancer (DCE) APIs to take control of the input video streaming.
+Although there are no camera control APIs in Dynamsoft Barcode Reader, you can still use Dynamsoft Camera Enhancer (DCE) APIs to take control of the input video streaming.
 DCE is an SDK that integrates the camera control APIs and video frame pre-processing features.
 It can be easily bound to the Barcode Reader and enable users to optimize the input video streaming when using the Barcode Reader.
 You can make the following setting to improve the accuracy of barcode decoding.

-### Frame Filter
+### Filter Out the Blurry Frames

 When the frame filter feature DCE is enabled, a quick sharpness evaluation will be implemented on each video frame and the low sharpness frame will be discarded to ensure the barcode reader will process on high-quality frames only.
 Since the Barcode Reader doesn't need to process the blurry video frames, the accuracy will be highly improved.

-### Enhanced focus
+### Enhance the Camera Focus

 This feature is highly recommended to be implemented on low-end devices.
 Enhancing the camera focus ability will reduce the blurry frames in the video streaming, which benefits the barcode reading accuracy.